Download the PHP package idno/torophp without Composer

 IIS

-For IIS you will need to install URL Rewrite for IIS and then add the following rule to your web.config
+For IIS you will need to install URL Rewrite for IIS and then add the following rule to your web.config:

 Nginx

-block of your virtual host configuration, you only need to add three lines.
+Under the server block of your virtual host configuration, you only need to add three lines.

 Contributions